Kunlong1994/lab3/Lab-01.md

 4) To upload compiled code to the Arduino, click on "right arrow" besides the "checkmark."
 5) When the code is uploaded, the Arduino should automatically start running your new code.

 **d.
 Change the `delay` parameter to modify blink rate of your LED to make it blink faster.
 At what delay can you no longer *perceive* the LED blinking?
-(And how can you prove to yourself that it is, in fact, still blinking?
-Discuss with your partner!)**
+(And how can you prove to yourself that it is, in fact, still blinking? **

+**e.
+Modify the code to make your LED blink *your way*.
+Save your new blink code to your lab 1 repository, with a link on the README.md.**

 ### 2. Blink your LED